You can argue with your own DNA…

 The facts are the facts, but the way humans assess those facts of depends on how those facts feel.
 Some risks are more frightening and some less so, but determining the actual threat level is an important metric for people in today’s complicated society.

 Ropeik points out why we’re too afraid of some smaller risks and not afraid enough of some of the big ones.
-He uses knowledge of the psychology of risk perception, and devotes an entire chapter, “Closing the Perception Gap,” to demonstrate how we can make better choices.
+He uses knowledge of the psychology of risk perception.
+In addition, he devotes an entire chapter, “Closing the Perception Gap,” to demonstrate how we can make better choices.

 Part of the problem, says Ropeik, is that simple and obvious risks are something to which humans are well-adapted.
 The level of fear towards sharks and snakes is relatively equal.
 Yet venomous snakes kill only about 5 Americans per year, and sharks worldwide kill about 10 people per year, on average.
 Now these statistics aren’t comforting if you’re one of the ones being attacked, but the fact of the matter is these highly feared events comprise a very small risk segment for any individual person.